Giddyspurz/Google-Dorks/README.md

 # Google-Dorks
 [Google Hacking Dorks Cheatsheet.]

 Google Helps you find Vulnerable Websites which are indexed in Search Results.
-Here is a list of Google Dorks.
+Here is a list of some Google Dorks.